Our UK Council has overall responsibility for setting strategy and making key decisions about policy.

 A national ballot is held each year, nationally elected Council members usually serve a three year term, with six places coming up for election at a time.

-All RCGP members and fellows in good standing are entitled to vote but honorary fellows, ‘Fellows ad eundem’ or Associates in Training (AiTs) are not.
+All RCGP members and fellows in good standing are entitled to vote but International members and Fellows, Honorary Fellows, ‘Fellows ad eundem’ or Associates in Training (AiTs) are not.
 Voting is overseen by our electoral agents, Electoral Reform Services (ERS).

 The national ballot usually takes place in May.
 If you’re eligible to vote, we’ll post you a ballot paper.
 If you don’t get one, contact email@example.com